koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_5_efficiency-of-transport-services.md

-# Efficiency of Transport Services
+# Slide 5 of Lecture 10 contains information about Efficiency of Transport Services

 ## Vehicle